Madoff trustee largely prevails in 233 lawsuits

-NEW YORK (Reuters) - A federal judge on Tuesday ruled largely in favor of the trustee seeking potentially hundreds of millions of dollars for Bernard Madoff’s victims in 233 lawsuits that sought to recoup alleged fictitious profits generated by the Ponzi schemer’s firm.
+NEW YORK (Reuters) - A federal judge on Tuesday ruled largely in favor of the trustee seeking millions of dollars for Bernard Madoff’s victims in 233 lawsuits that sought to recoup alleged fictitious profits generated by the Ponzi schemer’s firm.

 Bernstein rejected the argument that clawbacks should be limited because only a few Madoff employees knew of the fraud.